aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pps-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to XLSM in Android via Java or Online App" h2="Export PPS file to XLSM in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format, and is used to store presentations in a smaller file size.
+However, the PPS file format is not compatible with many other applications, and so it is often necessary to convert PPS files to other formats such as XLSM.

+<h2>How Aspose.Total Helps for PPS to XLSM Conversion</h2>

-You can easily convert PPS file to XLSM in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPS file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSM.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert PPS files to XLSM in their Android applications.
+The process is a two-step process, with the first step being to export the PPS file to HTML using Aspose.Slides for Android via Java.
+The second step is to convert the HTML to XLSM using Aspose.Cells for Android via Java.
+This process is quick and easy, and can be done in a matter of minutes.
+Furthermore, Aspose.Total for Android via Java provides a number of other features such as the ability to create, edit, and manipulate documents, spreadsheets, and presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}